atsta/CarbageCollectionExperiments/README.md

 Maximum heap size has been se to be proportional to machine's memory.

 # Case A: Java faster, C++ slower
-To make C++ slower compared with the same implementation in Java, we construct objects in memory with big gaps between them, to make the locality as bad as it gets.
+To make C++ slower compared to the same implementation in Java, we construct objects in memory with big gaps between them, to make the locality as bad as it gets.

 g++ -O2 ac++.cpp -o ac++; ./ac++ || javac AJava.java; java -Xmx8G AJava